• Home

 Mistake 1: Lack of kuzushi

-To avoid poor kuzushi, you need to maintain a strong posture and establish a strong grip on your opponent.
-You must apply force in the right direction to break your opponent's balance and anticipate their movements to adjust your technique accordingly.
-It is essential to maintain control and balance throughout the execution of the technique.
-By practicing consistently and paying attention to detail, you can develop effective kuzushi and execute throws with greater precision and success.
+To avoid poor kuzushi, you must maintain a strong posture and establish a strong grip on your opponent.
+You need to apply force in the right direction to break your opponent's balance and anticipate their movements to adjust your technique accordingly.
+You must maintain control and balance throughout the execution of the technique.
+Attempting Tai Otoshi without breaking your opponent's balance can result in your opponent being able to resist the throw and counterattack.
+This can happen due to incorrect timing, inadequate grip, or lack of physical strength.
+Additionally, incorrect positioning or pressure application may prevent you from destabilizing your opponent's balance.

 Tai Otoshi